Wooden Crosses: Plot

 Now resting in the rear, the squad uses their downtime to celebrate and maintain their equipment.
 Bouffioux delivers mail to them, handing out letters and parcels to the squad before finding a letter that was addressed to Vairon.
 Demachy takes his letter and the one addressed to Vairon and walks away, finding some flowers as he walks to where a cross was placed for Vairon.
 He places the flowers next to the cross and tears up Vairon's letter, leaving the pieces there.

 Soon after, they are issued knives, helmets and cigars and sent back to the front.
 When they arrive, they join an attack which attempts to retake a French village.
 As German artillery saturates their lines, they go over the top; the attack breaches the German's first line of defence, and they are about to assault its third when Capitain Cruchet is killed; as they continue the assault, Hamel is also killed.
 The battle continued for ten days, during which time Fouillard is killed.

 While the remaining members of the squad take shelter in a cemetery, one complains about the lack of water.
 One of the soldiers moves to the hole that Breval, Bouffioux and another are in to tell Breval about it, after which they discuss who will go to the nearby well to fill their canteens.
 After a short discussion, Breval decides to go himself.
 As he nears the well, he is spotted by a pair of Germans.
 They fire a single shot when he reaches the well, hitting him in the chest.
 Demachy, despite Sulphart trying to stop him, leaves their hole and goes to rescue Breval.
 Despite the pair of Germans shooting at him too, he rescues Breval, bringing him back to a ruined mausoleum.
-The remaining members of the squad gather around him them, but are soon forced to leave as the Germans attack, leaving Demachy and Sulphart with Breval as he dies.
+The remaining members of the squad gather around them, but are soon forced to leave as the Germans attack, leaving Demachy and Sulphart with Breval as he dies.
 Soon after, artillery strikes the cemetery.